Financial Mistakes to Avoid at All Costs

 - If something were to happen to your primary source of income, you might not be able to pay your mortgage.

 - You might not be able to save enough for a proper emergency fund.

 - Your investment opportunities will dwindle.

 Ideally, we recommend staying at 20% or less of your take-home income, allowing you to have more flexibility and stability in the long run.

 Not Being Ready for an Emergency

 It’s bound to happen, so don’t put it off.
 Whether it’s a trip to the hospital, investments gone wrong, or a job layoff, emergencies can happen at any time, so you should always be prepared.
 Try to save for at least three to six months of expenses keeping in mind that more is always better.
 You will never know when or how long an emergency will last, so being prepared financially will allow you to live with less stress during these events.

 Another extremely common financial mistake is not saving for retirement.
 It’s always easy to put something off that seems so far away.
 Whether you’re 25 or 55, you should be saving for retirement.
 Better yet, there are tax advantages that come with it.
 You can contribute up to $19,000 a year, tax-free, to your 401k so why wouldn’t you do it?
 Retirement will come faster than you think, and the more time your investments have to grow, the more you can benefit from compounding interest.
 Don’t be dumb, invest in your retirement, now!

 These are a few of the most common financial mistakes that you can avoid.
 If your goal is to build lifelong wealth and live financially free, follow these tips and you’ll be well on your way.
-Be sure to follow us on Facebook and Twitter for more personal finance, investing, and entrepreneurship advice!
+Check out this post for financial advice in your 20s!